coreymaps/cs/content/authors/corey/_index.md

 # - Visitors
 ---

-I am a PhD student developing methods in satellite remote sensing to study terrestrial hydrologic processes and associated human impacts.
-Where earth science and water politics overlay, I seek to develop insights from remote sensing observations that support scientific research in terrestrial hydrology and diplomatic accountability in the monitoring and management of increasingly scarce freshwater resources.
+I am a PhD student developing insights into a changing Earth through the lens of satellite remote sensing.
+The technical depth of my work lies in the science of radar imaging and seeks to develop novel methodologies to measure changes occuring at the Earth's surface.
+The breadth of my work spans from applications in terrestrial hydrology to tracking the physical and environmental aspects of geopolitical conflict.

-I was born and raised in Berkeley, CA and am currently based in New York City, where I enjoy pedaling around the region on my bike and long for the day to again be smooshed inside a basement jazz club into the wee hours of the morning.
+I was born and raised in Berkeley, CA and am currently based in New York City.